 The CDBG funding allocation for the Fiscal Year 2020 action plan has an increase of \$19,555 for the entitlement funding, compared to the Fiscal Year 2019 adopted action plan.
 The HOME funding allocation for the Fiscal Year 2020 action plan has a decrease of \$44,861 for the entitlement funding, compared to the Fiscal Year 2019 adopted action plan.
-The ESG funding allocation for the Fiscal Year 2019 adopted action plan.
 The ESG funding allocation for the Fiscal Year 2020 action plan has an increase of \$10,160 for the entitlement funding, compared to the Fiscal Year 2019 adopted action plan.
+The ESG funding allocation plan has an increase of \$10,160 for the entitlement funding, compared to the Fiscal Year 2019 adopted action plan.
 The HOPWA funds in the Fiscal Year 2020 action plan has an increase of \$136,200 for the entitlement funding, compared to the Fiscal Year 2019 adopted action plan.
 The City will continue to find other funding sources such as the state funds, general funds, and private funds to maintain the similar service levels achieved in previous years.
 The City of Richmond received COVID-19 funds to address the pandemic \$4,045,895 CDBG-CV, \$3,306,232 ESG-CV and \$194,445 HOPWA-CV.
+An additional \$200,000 of CDBG funds were reprogrammed in PY21 to assist with a project responding to COVID-19 pandemic.